-High court awards damages to individuals whose data was exposed online
+High court awards damages to individuals whose data was exposed online10th August 2018

 The potential financial penalties that can arise from a serious data breach have been well publicised with the introduction of the GDPR in May this year.